 The scientific method is not the only way to prove something.
 If it were, you would not be able to prove that Abraham Lincoln had ever been president of the United States, because you can’t repeat that event.
 It exists only in the past.

 There are many impressive testimonies by people who have examined the evidence regarding Jesus Christ and, as a result, made a decision to trust in Him.
-One such testimony is by Josh McDowell, who says on page 10 of his book entitled Evidence That Demands a Verdict,
+One such testimony is by Josh McDowell, who says on page 10 of his previously-mentioned book, Evidence That Demands a Verdict,

 For me, Christianity was not a “leap into the dark,” but rather “a step into the light.”
 I took the evidence that I could gather and put it on the scales.
 The scales tipped the way of Christ being the Son of God and resurrected from the dead.